 This post has been updated from its original 2008 version.

-So why would you want to use a GU24 base bulb?
-What are the advantages of GU24 bulbs?
+So why would you want to use a bulb with this base?
+What are the advantages?

-GU24 bulbs are self ballasted i.e. the ballast portion of the bulb is already attached to the bulb and is easy to replace.
+The GU24 bulb is self-ballasted i.e., the ballast portion of the bulb is already attached to the bulb and is easy to replace.

 The overall length of the bulb is shorter since the ballast and the bulb are in one unit